JaybirdNO/Head-First-Lounge/README.md

 # Head-First-Lounge
 Head First into HTML/CSS exercise - Head First Lounge

-This is another of the exercises I did while going through the excellent "Head First into HTML/CSS" (2nd edition).
+Here is one of the exercises I did while going through the excellent book:
+"Head First into HTML/CSS" (2nd edition).